 What is Insurance Deductible?

 Insurance deductible pertains to the amount of money on an insurance claim that you would pay before the coverage kicks in and the insurer pays.
 In other words, it’s the money that you would shell out of your own pocket before receiving insurance coverage.
-After paying your deductible, the insurance company will start paying you the remaining amount of the claim value up to the limits indicated in the policy.
+After paying your deductible, the insurance company will start paying the remaining amount of the claim value up to the limits indicated in the policy.

 How it Works